 In order for DC Agent to identify the user on a Mac workstation, the Mac must mount a file share on the domain controller.
-This can be done by configuring the Mac to use a file share on the domain controller machine as the user's home directory, or by mounting another share with the domain controller.
+This can be done by configuring the Mac to use a

 If the Mac only logs to the domain without mounting a file share, it will not be visible to DC Agent.